image-js/image-js-docs/docs/getting-started.md

 ### Mask

-Masks are binary images.
+In image processing, a mask is a binary image that specifies which pixels are to be processed or analyzed.
+It is often used for filtering or isolating specific regions of interest within an image.
+In ImageJS Mask can be obtained by using `threshold` method on an image.
+It can also

 ### ROI

-Regions of interest derive from analyzing a mask which in turn produces ROI map.
+Regions of interest derive from analyzing a mask which in turn produces a map of those regions.
+In scientific research, ROIs are also used in data analysis to focus on particular segments of data, time intervals, or areas of interest within a larger dataset.
+By isolating these regions, researchers can extract relevant information and gain insights more effectively.ROI analysis allows